metisjs/metis-ui/src/components/layout/index.en-US.md

 group: Layout
 ---

-## Specification

-### Size

-The first level navigation is left aligned near a logo, and the secondary menu is right aligned.

-- Top Navigation: the height of the first level navigation `64px`, the second level navigation `48px`.
-- Top Navigation (for landing pages): the height of the first level navigation `80px`, the second level navigation `56px`.
-- Calculation formula of a top navigation: `48+8n`.
-- Calculation formula of an aside navigation: `200+8n`.

-### Interaction rules

-- The first level navigation and the last level navigation should be distinguishable by visualization;
-- The current item should have the highest priority of visualization;
-- When the current navigation item is collapsed, the style of the current navigation item is applied to its parent level;
-- The left side navigation bar has support for both the accordion and expanding styles; you can choose the one that fits your case the best.

-## Visualization rules

-Style of a navigation should conform to its level.

-- **Emphasis by colorblock**

-  When background color is a deep color, you can use this pattern for the parent level navigation item of the current page.

-- **The highlight match stick**

-  When background color is a light color, you can use this pattern for the current page navigation item; we recommend using it for the last item of the navigation path.

-- **Highlighted font**

-  From the visualization aspect, a highlighted font is stronger than colorblock; this pattern is often used for the parent level of the current item.

-- **Enlarge the size of the font**

-  `12px`, `14px` is a standard font size of navigation's, `14px` is used for the first and the second level of the navigation.
-You can choose an appropriate font size regarding the level of your navigation.

 ## Component Overview

 - `Layout`: The layout wrapper, in which `Header` `Sider` `Content` `Footer` or `Layout` itself can be nested, and can be placed in any parent container.